 1. Simplify wardrobe: Buying too many clothes and accessories is okay.
-But buying stuff when you actually need it is awesome.
-Having optimal number of clothes will simplify your life and optimize the time you need to spend in the upkeep of your wardrobe.
+But buying stuff when you need it is awesome.
+Having an optimal number of clothes will simplify your life and optimize the time you need to spend on the upkeep of your wardrobe.

 2. Reduce options: Have lesser options in general.
 And lesser things.
 It’ll make the task of managing them easier.

 3. Automate and establish routines: Recurring tasks, everyday routines be regularized.
-Identify patterns in your life and streamline the everyday tasks.
+Identify patterns in your life and streamline your everyday tasks.

 4. De-clutter before organizing: Let go of what you don’t use.
 Period.

 Take out time for yourself.
 Learn to love your own company.
 Let thoughts flow when you are alone.
 Introspect.
-That gives you opportunity to get clarity on your own needs.
-Minimalism is not just in material belongings but also your thought process and lifestyle.
+That allows you to get clarity on your own needs.
+Minimalism is not just in material belongings but also in your thought process and lifestyle.
 Being on your own helps you figure out the latter.

 1. Walk: The best kind of lone time.
 You get fresh air, stay active, absorb your surrounding and get ample opportunity to evaluate your thoughts.

 2. Take an annual retreat: How about a solo vacation every year?
-Experience new places, people, culture on your own.
+Experience new places, people, and cultures on your own.

 Spending wisely in the age of consumerism is tricky.
 But it’s also very easy to acquire this habit.
-Not caring about societal norms like what car you drive, what location your house is in or what brand of clothes you wear helps you figure out what is really important for you.
-There is less Stress to keep up with changing trends.
+Not caring about societal norms like what car you drive, what location your house is in, or what brand of clothes you wear helps you figure out what is important for you.
+There is less stress to keep up with changing trends.

 1. Minimize your needs and optimize your lifestyle: Plan your expenses mindfully.
 Own things that add value to your life and that you use frequently.
 What’s the point in spending hours shopping or maintaining things that you barely use.
 This way, you’ll have more time for activities that matter rather than just focusing on lifestyle or luxuries and keeping up with your peers.
 Additionally, not buying too many things is good for the environment.
 As we limit our buying habits, we end up creating less waste and consuming less natural resources.